GitHubDragonFly/Python_libplctag_GUI/README.md

 Get the libplctag libraries and python wrapper files here:

 - libplctag library [releases](https://github.com/libplctag/libplctag/releases)
-  - use v2.1.22 to enable MicroLogix PID
+  - use v2.1.22 to be able to use MicroLogix PID
   - otherwise use the latest, which is v2.3.2+
 - libplctag's python wrapper [py](https://github.com/libplctag/libplctag/tree/release/src/wrappers/python/plctag) files
   - modified [libplctag.py](https://github.com/libplctag/libplctag/issues/228) file in case the above is not updated